-MMW has an academic year enrollment of approximately 4,500 (seats), a summer enrollment of 400, and is delivered through the efforts of more than 50 graduate student teaching assistants, 18 faculty, and 6 professional staff.
+MMW was created with the inauguration of Eleanor Roosevelt College, then called Fifth College, at UC San Diego in 1988.
+The program has an academic year enrollment of approximately 5,000 (seats), a summer enrollment of 600, and is delivered through the efforts of 15 faculty, 6 PROFESSIONAL STAFF, and more than 50 graduate student teaching assistants.

 From 1988 – 2010, MMW was a six-course series (numbered MMW 1 – MMW 6), which was revised into the current five course sequence in the 2011-12 academic year.
 Fall 2011 also witnessed the inauguration of transfer-specific MMW courses, which at first were lower-division (MMW21 and MMW22), and in 2014 were adjusted to upper-division (MMW121 and MMW122), aligned with the upper-division standing of transfer students.